james-s-tayler/questions/README.md

  - Why is this a problem?
  - Who thinks this is a problem?
  - How big is this problem?
+ - How can we determine the nature of the problem?
  - Who has the problem?
+   - Who must we make happy?
+ - How many different definitions of the problem are there?
  - Does the person who have the problem actually want it solved?
  - Why does the person who has the problem want or not want it solved?
  - How problematic is this?